Explorimentalist/aet-ski/.github/pull_request_template.md

 - [ ] New and existing unit tests pass locally with my changes
 - [ ] Any dependent changes have been merged and published

-## 🚀 Deployment Notes
+## Deployment Notes
 - [ ] This change requires environment variable updates
 - [ ] This change requires database migrations
-- [ ] This change requires API changes
+- [ ] This change affects the booking system
-- [ ] This change affects the build process
+- [ ] This change affects the payment processing

-## 📊 Performance Impact
-- [ ] No performance impact
-- [ ] Performance improvement
-- [ ] Performance regression (explain below)

-If there's a performance impact, please describe:

-## 🔒 Security Considerations
-- [ ] No security implications
-- [ ] Security improvement
-- [ ] Security concern (explain below)
+- [ ] This change requires manual deployment steps

-If there are security implications, please describe:
+## Related Issues
+Fixes #(issue number)

-## 📝 Additional Notes
+## Additional Notes
-Any additional information that reviewers should know about this pull request.
+Any additional information that reviewers should know.